Peso Pluma: 2023: Mainstream success and Génesis

 Becky G brought Kabande onstage during her set in Coachella 2023 on 14 April for surprise performances of "Chanel" and "PRC".
-Seeing a rise in streams, "Ella Baila Sola" reached number one on the daily chart of Spotify Top 50 - Global on 15 April, dethroning "Flowers" by Miley Cyrus.
-During the same period, the singer monopolized the top 6 of the Mexico Songs chart and placed 5 songs in the top ten of Hot Latin Songs chart, with "Ella Baila Sola" in the lead for both.
+Seeing a rise in streams, "Ella Baila Sola" reached No. 1 on the daily chart of Spotify Top 50 - Global on 15 April, dethroning "Flowers" by Miley Cyrus.
+During the same period, the singer monopolized the top six of the Mexico Songs chart and placed five songs in the top ten of Hot Latin Songs chart, with "Ella Baila Sola" in the lead for both.
 On 17 April, Billboard announced that with their jump from 17 to 10, Kabande and Armado made history with "Ella Baila Sola" as the first regional Mexican top-ten song in the 64-year history of the Billboard Hot 100.
-"El Azul" entered the chart at number 87, extending his record to sixth simultaneous Hot 100 entries.
+"El Azul" entered the chart at No. 87, extending his record to sixth simultaneous Hot 100 entries.

 In partnership with Prajin, Kabande launched his own independent record label named Double P Records on 20 April, signing artists Tito, Vega, and Jasiel Nuñez upon its public announcement.
 Aiming to propel the careers of its signees inside and outside of Mexico, he stressed that his label's goal relied on "making union, being grateful, and being humble".
 Serving as its chief executive officer and head of A&R, the singer released the track "Rosa Pastel" featuring Nuñez as his first single under the label to mark its foundation.
-At the 2023 Latin American Music Awards in Las Vegas, Nevada, Kabande joined Becky G onstage to sing "Chanel", signaling his first American televised performance.
+At the 2023 Latin American Music Awards in Las Vegas, Nevada, Kabande joined Becky G onstage to sing "Chanel", signalling his first American televised performance.

-On the weekly chart of Spotify Global dated 20 April, the singer became the first Mexican act to attain number one with "Ella Baila Sola".
+On the weekly chart of Spotify Global dated 20 April, the singer became the first Mexican act to attain No. 1 with "Ella Baila Sola".
 According to Billboard on 24 April, "Ella Baila Sola" climbed 10–5 on the Hot 100 chart, eclipsing its previous record and emerging as the first regional Mexican top-five hit in the chart's history.
-"Chanel" and "Igualito a Mi Apá" debuted at number 88 and number 90 respectively, increasing his record to eight concurrent Hot 100 entries in a single week.
-During the timeframe, "Ella Baila Sola" also rose to number one in the Global 200, the first leader in the chart for any Mexican song.
+"Chanel" and "Igualito a Mi Apá" debuted at No. 88 and No. 90 respectively, increasing his record to eight concurrent Hot 100 entries in a single week.
+During the timeframe, "Ella Baila Sola" also rose to No. 1 in the Global 200, the first leader in the chart for any Mexican song.
 To promote the song, Kabande was invited to perform at The Tonight Show Starring Jimmy Fallon on 29 April as the first regional Mexican performance ever on the show.
-The event was met with polarizing responses; while fans and Mexican audiences commended the rare achievement as the representation of regional Mexican music to a wider scope, critics questioned the absence of Eslabon Armado from the monumental feat and the possible romanticization of narcoculture.
-On 1 May, "Ella Baila Sola" peaked at number 4 in the Hot 100.
+The event was met with polarizing responses; while fans and Mexican audiences commended the rare achievement as the representation of regional Mexican music to a wider scope, critics questioned the absence of Eslabón Armado from the monumental feat and the possible romanticization of narcoculture.
+On 1 May, "Ella Baila Sola" peaked at No. 4 in the Hot 100.
 "AMG" became 7× Platinum with 420,000 units tracked by the RIAA as "El Azul" received 2× Platinum status.